aimee-mcneil-melville/ToDo-Full-Stack/packages/knex-forms-stories/README.md

     ```
   </details>

-- [ ] Navigate to the directory, install packages, run migrations and seeds, and start the dev server
+- [ ] Navigate to the directory, install packages, run migrations and seeds, and start the dev server using `npm run dev`
   <details style="padding-left: 2em">
     <summary>Tip</summary>